 More Research on Seniors and Video Games

-Complex strategy games have benefits for mental health, according to research.
+Complex strategy video games have benefits for mental health, according to research.
 Games such as Rise of Nations helps to improve memory and enhance cognitive skills.
-Playing these games can train the brain to maintain focus in other areas.
+Playing video games, even occasionally enhances short-term memory and also compel players to swiftly transition between various tasks, fostering cognitive flexibility and adaptability.
+Playing challenging games can train the brain to maintain focus in other areas.
 The key is to improve at the game and continually be learning.
 Ezriel Kornel, M.D., of Brain and Spine Surgeons of New York in Westchester County, says new synapses form between the neurons in the brain when it’s learning something new, and these connections can be used in other situations.